ganbuan/CyberNotebook/README.md

 **chmod +x [variable_script.sh]**: give execution permission to the script

 ## Networking Basics
-<i>Networks</i> are the connections between technological devices.
+*Networks* are the connections between technological devices.
 These can be formed from two devices to billions.
 A network can be one of two types:
 + Private
 + Public

-The <i>Internet</i> is simply a giant network that consists of many smaller networks.
+The *Internet* is simply a giant network that consists of many smaller networks.
 The first iteration was ARPANET in the 1960s, which then led to the creation of the World Wide Web (WWW).

 Devices have two identifiable fingerprints:
-+ <i>Internet Protocol (IP) Address</i> - identifies a host on a network; can be public or private; can be IPv4 or IPv6
++ *Internet Protocol (IP) Address* - identifies a host on a network; can be public or private; can be IPv4 or IPv6
-+ <i>Media Access Control (MAC) Address</i> - unique 12 hexadecimal number that identifies vendor and unique address of the network interface
++ *Media Access Control (MAC) Address* - unique 12 hexadecimal number that identifies vendor and unique address of the network interface

 RFC 1918 defines the following three ranges of private IP addresses:
 + 10.0.0.0 - 10.255.255.255 (10/8)